ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Microsoft 365 Apps for enterprise provides there feature update channels for customers to choose:

-- Current Channel - new Office features are available as soon as they are released, not on a set schedule.
+* Current Channel - new Office features are available as soon as they are released, not on a set schedule.
-- Monthly Enterprise Channel: new office features are released in a predicable once a month schedule.
+* Monthly Enterprise Channel: new office features are released in a predictable monthly schedule.
-- Semi-annual Enterprise Channel: new Office features are released twice a year.
+* Semi-annual Enterprise Channel: new Office features are released twice a year.

 Microsoft Project and Visio (365 and 2019) are available as click-to-run editions that can be either licensed through Microsoft 365 or through hybrid licensing.
 Regardless of the license type, they can be installed through Intune or MECM (for hybrid deployments).
 The installation media is configured using the [Office Deployment Tool (ODT)](https://www.microsoft.com/download/details.aspx?id=49117) which generates the installer and configuration options for the deployment.
 Microsoft Office 365 E3/E5 licensing does not include the rights to use these applications.
 There are some caveats to what combination of Office versions are supported alongside Project and Visio, please see the [supported scenarios](https://docs.microsoft.com/en-us/deployoffice/install-different-office-visio-and-project-versions-on-the-same-computer).